marceluda/rp_lock-in_pid/TheApp/instruments/instruments_01_intro.md

 [FPGA layer](https://en.wikipedia.org/wiki/Field-programmable_gate_array).
-Each of them are implemented as wired logical gates whose behavior is controlled by configurable **FPGA registers** (memory sectors that can be set up from the microprocesor / operating system).
+Each of them are implemented as wired logical gates whose behavior is controlled by configurable **FPGA registers** (memory sectors that can be set up from the microprocessor / operating system).
 So, when you set the values of these registers you change the frequency of the lock-in local oscillator, choose the signal that goes to output 1 or modify the integrator characteristic time of one of the PID filters.